 Do you love cooking with beer?

-Then also take a look at my lush beer and cheese soup from scratch!
+Then you should also take a look at my lush beer and cheese soup from scratch!
+Now that I come to think of it, my beer and cheese soup actually tastes like a liquid Obatzda cheese dip!

 Do you know Obatzda?
 It's a super creamy cheese dip from Bavaria (Germany) containing camembert, butter, beer and fresh chives!